The industry guide to householding

 If a tree falls in a forest and no one is there to hear it, did it make a sound?
-While many advisors work to optimize asset location and create a tax-smart retirement paycheck, unless you can quantify the results, did it really happen?Quantifying the financial benefit of your strategy, in this case, tax-smart asset location, is vital to building investor confidence and demonstrating your value.
+While many advisors work to optimize asset location and create tax-smart retirement income, unless you can quantify the results, did it really happen?Quantifying the financial benefit of your strategy, in this case, tax-smart asset location, is vital to building investor confidence and demonstrating your value.

 At LifeYield, we quantify the results of your householding strategy like this:

 In this case, we have a $1 million household with a 50% bonds & 50% equities and 50% qualified & 50% taxable.
 Our analysis clearly shows that you can achieve a 15-year benefit of over $188,000 when you locate the right assets in the right accounts.

 Make sure any software you use to solve complex problems for investors has features to help you explain the strategy.
 A score is a great way to guide client conversations and consistently benchmark yourself against something that you can control beyond investment performance.

 The connection between the client experience, the integration of technology and the ability to improve outcomes will take advisors and their clients into the future of advice.
 This shift enables advisors to shape their practice to meet the demands of today’s and tomorrow’s investors while growing their business in more efficient and profitable ways.

 Here is the 5-step process for adopting smart-householding: